Unity-Technologies/com.unity.probuilder/Documentation~/overview.md

 # Getting started

-You can access all of ProBuilder's editing tools from the [ProBuilder toolbar](toolbar.md), which dynamically adapts to your [Edit mode](edit-mode-toolbar.md) and your current selection.
+You can access all of ProBuilder's editing tools and actions from the [ProBuilder toolbar](toolbar.md), which dynamically adapts to your [Edit mode](edit-mode-toolbar.md) and your current selection.

 ![Toolbar Example](images/ProBuilderToolbar_GeoActionsArea.png)